loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 -------------

 - Browse to http://dev.mysql.com/downloads/mysql/4.1.html
-- Download the Windows "without installer" option (~37M)
+- From "Linux downloads", choose your platform "Standard" option (~29M)
-- Unzip the download in C:\
+- Tar uncompress the download in your home directory

-This will create a folder 'C:\mysql-4.xxxxx'.
-Rename this folder to:
+This will create a folder '~/mysql-4.xxxxx'.
+Rename this folder to: mysql
-C:\mysql

 If you already have a MySQL installation, you will either have to uninstall it first, or make any changes as implied by the Manual Installation notes below.